Adil-Aoyama/Supply-Chain-Optimization/README.md

 # Graduation_Project
-This project was done as part of my engineering graduation internship at OCP Group, Morocco.
-It integrates all the elements of
+This project was done as part of my engineering graduation internship at OCP Group in Morocco.
+It integrates all the major elements of the company's production chain (Mines, Logistics, Products, Production Lines, Capacities, ...) for a better manipulation.
+This project gave the CAPEX Planing team the possibility for more interaction instead of their first black box system.
+It also gives an instant calculation for the optimal productions instead of the 10~20 min with Excel-VBA.